tobymao/sqlglot/README.md

 # SQLGlot

 SQLGlot is a no dependency Python SQL parser, transpiler, and optimizer.
 It can be used to format SQL or translate between different dialects like [DuckDB](https://duckdb.org/), [Presto](https://prestodb.io/), [Spark](https://spark.apache.org/), and [BigQuery](https://cloud.google.com/bigquery/).
-It aims to read a wide variety of SQL inputs and output syntatically correct SQL in the targeted dialects.
+It aims to read a wide variety of SQL inputs and output syntactically correct SQL in the targeted dialects.

 It is a very comprehensive generic SQL parser with a robust [test suite](tests).
 It is also quite [performant](#benchmarks) while being written purely in Python.

 You can easily [customize](#custom-dialects) the parser, [analyze](#metadata) queries, traverse expression trees, and programmatically [build](#build-and-modify-sql) SQL.